NOTICE: On August 22, CanExport updated program details. This page now reflects those changes.

 - Entertainment and hospitality fees (beyond what is permitted through per diem funds);

 - Membership fees or event sponsorship; and

 - Any applicable taxes.

 Additional CanExport Resources

 - 2019 Update – CanExport Funding Increases to 75%/$75,000 and Supports AgriBusiness: As of August 22, 2019, CanExport has updated program details and eligibility criteria.
 Read more about the changes.

 - FAQs for CanExport Grants: If you still have questions after reviewing the CanExport overview and eligibility resources, this blog may be helpful to fill in any remaining knowledge gaps.

 - CanExport Update: 2018 Program Enhancements: In 2018 the CanExport program restructured the way it provides export expansion funding.
 Companies can now apply multiple times per year, accessing up to $75,000 per application.
 More export markets are also eligible.

 - CanExport Update Expanded Eligibility Criteria: With a top-up in funding from Canada’s federal government, the CanExport program has expanded its eligibility criteria to make even more employers eligible.

-- Trade Shows to Use CanExport Funding For: Ready to use CanExport funding for a trade show in 2018?
+- Trade Shows to Use CanExport Funding For: Ready to use CanExport funding for a trade show?
 Explore international trade show opportunities for which your business could access exporting grants.